Temple PD launching program to stop school zone speeders

-Temple police will target school zone speeders next week with a new traffic safety program.
+Temple police began targeting school zone speeders this week with a new traffic safety program.

 The zones are located around Providence Elementary, Temple Middle and Temple High School on Sage Street and Rainey Road.